UGC NET 2023: Application Process To End Today At ugcnet.nta.nic.in; Here’s How To Apply

-National Testing Agency (NTA) will be closing the application process for the UGC NET 2023 Exam today (January 17).
-The exam will commence from February 21.
-Candidates who have not applied yet can apply at– ugcnet.nta.nic.in.
+The National Testing Agency (NTA) will close the registration process for UGC NET December 2022 exam today (January 23).
+Earlier, the last date to apply was till January 17.
+However, NTA extended the last date till January 23.
+Candidates who have not applied yet can fill out the application form at– ugcnet.nta.nic.in.

+According to the revised schedule, the last date to submit the application fee will be January 23, 2023.
+NTA has asked candidates to make sure all information submitted by them are correct as no correction facility will be provided.

+“The candidate should ensure that all information entered during the online registration process is correct.
+As this is the extended time period, no correction facility will be provided,” reads the official notification.

 The UGC NET 2023 application fee for unreserved and OBC categories students will be Rs 1,100.
 While for general-EWS and OBC-NCL categories, students' application fee will be Rs 550.
 And the application fee for SC, ST, PwD, and the third gender categories will be Rs 275.